aalto-trafficsense/regular-routes-devops/README.markdown

 _Note: The local development environment is not recommended for the server._

-B: Create the local JSON file
+Create the local JSON file
 -----------------------------
     {
       "override": {